sechoate/adapter-board-test/README.md

-# adapter-board-test
+# Adapter Board Test
-Python code for Raspberry Pi to test Dune adapter board connections
+This is the Python code for testing Dune adapter boards.
+Additional requirements for running are a Raspberry Pi and a custom test board.